ISO 9001: Seven Quality Management Principles

 Seven Quality Management Principles: Customer Focus

 There should be no surprise that Customer Focus is the first of the Quality Management Principles.
 Everything about ISO 9001:2015 is centered between customer requirements and customer satisfaction.
 We start in ISO 9001:2015 in Clause 5.1.2 Customer Focus with the requirement for leadership to demonstrate a commitment to the customer, and to focus on enhancing customer satisfaction.
 This is different from the previous edition of ISO 9001:2008, the word enhanced is only used once in Clause 5.2 of ISO 9001:2008, but is used twice in ISO 9001:2015.
-This goes to show the increased emphasis of customer satisfaction as integral into ISO 9001:2015.
-We conclude the discussion of customer satisfaction in standard in 9.1.2 Customer Satisfaction with a new directive in the 2015 edition of ISO 9001 where the “organization shall monitor customer’ perceptions of the degree to which their needs and expectations have been fulfilled”.
+This goes to show the increased emphasis of customer satisfaction as integral in ISO 9001:2015.
+We conclude the discussion of customer satisfaction in standard in 9.1.2 Customer Satisfaction with a new directive in the 2015 edition of ISO 9001 where the “organization shall monitor customer perceptions of the degree to which their needs and expectations have been fulfilled”.
 Examples may include customer surveys, tracking customer feedback on delivered products and services (an available feature in Texas Quality Cloud), meetings with customers, market share analysis, compliments, warranty claims and dealer reports.

 Seven Quality Management Principles: Leadership